amkhrjee/AdvancedJSFundamentals/IIFE-BenAlman.md

 > The following have been taken from [Ben Alman's blog](https://web.archive.org/web/20171201033208/http://benalman.com/news/2010/11/immediately-invoked-function-expression/#iife) for my own refrence purpose.
+And, of course, the emojis are own additions 😜

 # Immediately-Invoked Function Expressions(IIFE)